-Procedures will be developed to support and guide the implementation of the Policy.

-The procedures will set out the preferred management practices for:
+Procedures, strategies and plans will be developed to support and guide the implementation of the Policy.
+These will set out preferred vegetation management for:

 - Foreshores

 - Parks and Gardens

 - Vegetation Vandalism

 - Weed Management

-- Street Planting
+- Street Trees and Plantings

 These will be identified as management areas.